 The Physics Department takes several steps to ensure that we are doing a good job of preparing our students; seniors take the Major Field Test in physics, for example, and those planning on graduate school take the graduate record exam in physics.
 Overall, however, we believe that the performance of our students after they leave us is the most telling measure of the effectiveness of our program.
 Our students go on to engineering schools, graduate schools in physics and engineering, government and industrial laboratories, and the like.
 We do our best to keep in touch with our former students, find out how well they are doing and how good a job we have done of preparing them.
 We use this information, among other sources, in periodic reviews of our program.

-The physics department offers concentrations in physics and applied physics.
+The physics department offers concentrations in physics and engineering physics.

 Laboratory work is an important part of the curriculum.
 Sophomores take 332 each semester.
 Juniors take 370 each semester.
-During the senior year, research projects are emphasized in 372 and 373.
-All majors will be expected to become familiar with computers and computer programming at an early stage.
+During the senior year, research projects are emphasized in 372 (or 374) and 373.
+All majors will be expected to become familiar with computer programming at an early stage.

 Because there are many options available, students should consult with a physics faculty member during their first year.